jsakamoto/Toolbelt.Blazor.SpeechSynthesis/README.md

 ## Release Note

+- **v.8.0.0**
+    - BREAKING CHANGE: Support Blazor v.3.1.0 Preview 4 (not compatible with v.3.0.0 Preview 9 or before.)
+    - Add support for Blazor Server App. (a.k.a Server-side Blazor)
 - **v.7.0.0** - BREAKING CHANGE: Support Blazor v.3.0.0 Preview 9 (not compatible with v.3.0.0 Preview 8 or before.)
 - **v.6.0.0** - BREAKING CHANGE: Support Blazor v.3.0.0 Preview 8 (not compatible with v.3.0.0 Preview 7 or before.)
 - **v.5.0.0** - BREAKING CHANGE: Support Blazor v.3.0.0 Preview 6 (not compatible with v.3.0.0 Preview 5 or before.)